Optimal Outcomes

 Conference Highlights

-Virtual Viewing After the Event: Recorded speaker videos and presentation materials will be available at the secure page For Optimal Outcomes Attendees after the conference and remain accessible for three months.
-A password will be emailed to you once you purchase your Optimal Outcomes Conference Ticket (in person or virtual).
+Virtual Viewing After the Event: Recorded speaker videos and presentation materials will be available at the secure page for all Optimal Outcomes attendees after the conference and remain accessible for three months.
+A password will be emailed to you once you purchase your Optimal Outcomes Conference Ticket and again after the conference once all virtual materials become available.

 Things to know